st-korn/KornToDoList/README.md

                 Timestamp : datetime (updated task timestamp, can't be null or "") }
     OUT: JSON: { Result : string ["TaskEmpty", "InvalidListName", "SessionEmptyNotFoundOrExpired", "UpdatedTaskNotFound", "UpdateFailed", "TaskJustUpdated", "TaskUpdated", "InsertFailed", "TaskInserted"],
-                 Tasks : [] { Id : string,
+                 Id : string,
-                              EMail : string,
-                              List : string,
-                              Text : string,
-                              Section : string,
-                              Status : string,
-                              Icon : string,
                  Timestamp : datetime } }

 * Checks the current session for validity.
 If the session is not valid, it returns `"SessionEmptyNotFoundOrExpired"` as a result.
-* If updated task exist in database, and its timestamp is greater than timestamp of updated task, recieved from users-application, return `"TaskJustUpdated"` error and array of a single element - original task from the database.
+* If updated task exist in database, and its timestamp is greater than timestamp of updated task, recieved from users-application, return `"TaskJustUpdated"` error.
 * Update existing task or generate ID and append new task to the database.
-* Returns an array of a single element - an added or updated task with its ID.
+* Returns an ID and Timestamp of created or modified task.

 ### `POST /SaveTodayTasks`